All Products

 controller.image.repository

-The image registry of ingress-nginx.
+The image repository of ingress-nginx.

 controller.image.tag

 The image version of ingress-nginx.
-For more information, see NGINX Ingress controller.
+For more information, see Nginx Ingress Controller.

 controller.ingressClassResource.name